guidanoli/pythoncapi/Pybind11_Ext/README.md

 ## Requirements

-Since I am making use of the CMake file provided by (this repository)[https://github.com/pybind/cmake_example] (crafted from the same crew of (pybind11)[https://github.com/pybind]), the requirements are the same for the Python/C API subdirectory plus the additional requirements for the pybind11 files.
+Since I am making use of the CMake file provided by [this repository](https://github.com/pybind/cmake_example) (crafted from the same crew of [pybind11](https://github.com/pybind)), the requirements are the same for the Python/C API subdirectory plus the additional requirements for the pybind11 files.

 **On Unix (Linux, OS X)**